DataONEorg/bookkeeper/README.rst

 Creating an object
 ------------------

-Once quotas are established through an order and a subsequent subscription, the quotas are enforced by participating repositories.
+Once quotas are established through an order and a subsequent membership, the quotas are enforced by participating repositories.
 The following diagram shows the sequence of calls made when a portal document is uploaded to a repository.